dekuNukem/PicoRC/mac_se_se30.md

 * Double check for short circuit if you want

-If everything checks out, take a breath and plug it in and switch on.
+If everything checks out, take a breath, plug it in and turn it on.

 If your Mac was working before, hopefully it still does!